olithissen/masto.sh/README.md

 # masto.sh
-A bash script to download you Mastodon posts to DuckDB
+A bash script to download your Mastodon posts to DuckDB

 ## Installation